Image 2023 08 08 T03 44 42

 Getting that selection right is the challenge, so keep the formatting consistent, but everything else flexible so as not to restrict your choices.
 For example, don't feel you need five bullet points on every job, just because one has - it's likely to mean skipping relevant recent details in favour of pointless filler later on.
 If there's one thing we know, it's that getting the job will not come down to those six months in 2009 where your ‘duties included photocopying and answering the telephone’.

 Give yourself more space for roles that are relevant to the application, and tailor your descriptions to the audience.
-Which is to say, if your application's going to the Head of Events, they'll have a pretty good idea what an events manager does, but if you’re moving into a new area, you may need to provide more detail, to highlight transferable skills.
+Which is to say, if your application's going to the Head of Events, they'll have a pretty good idea what an events manager does, but if you’re looking to move into events from a different field, you may need to provide more detail, to highlight transferable skills.

 Remember that responsibilities and achievements are different things.
 Saying you 'were responsible for x' tells us what the job involves, but not how well you performed.
 For that, you’ll need achievements: tangible results, outcomes or pieces of work for which you can legitimately take credit.
 Where it was a team effort, don’t claim otherwise but do highlight what you personally brought to the project that contributed to its success.